- The enterprise software market is far less efficient than generally assumed.

 Why the Enterprise Software Market is Inefficient

 Monopoly power exists in the enterprise software market for the simple reason that there is little to no effort to keep the market for enterprise software competitive.
 Although many would like to propose it, there is no “natural” reason for this.
-Some would make the argument that this is simply “the way of the market.”
+Some would make the argument that this is “the way of the market.”

-If consulting companies were not allowed to sell implementation services to the same clients they advise, the market power of the largest software companies would be seriously compromised.
+If consulting companies were not allowed to sell implementation services to the same clients they advise, the market power of the largest software companies would be severely compromised.
 If mergers were disallowed, within a decade, the structure of the enterprise software market would be significantly changed for the better.

 The Outcome of an Efficient and Inefficient Market